 Built-in Build Cache entries are not migrated with any of the strategies in this document.
 It is assumed that these will be repopulated by simply running the tasks or goals again in the relevant builds, and that this is an acceptable cost when doing this sort of system change.

-Contact Gradle Support if this is of concern for your installation.
+Contact Develocity Support if this is of concern for your installation.

 Prerequisites